Page updated: 14 May 2020 at 10:30

 If students or staff are currently abroad in an area where there is an outbreak of the Coronavirus, please follow the instructions issued by local authorities and the Embassy of Sweden.
 If students or staff who are abroad hold another citizenship, please visit your domestic embassy website

 As the situation can change quickly, we recommend that everyone stays updated through the authorities’ information.

 Students and staff are encouraged to keep up to date via the responsible authorities’ websites.
 They update information on developments and recommendations on a regular basis.

 See links below:

-The crisis organisation at JU is activated.
-The crisis organisation consists of representatives from the Foundation, all companies within JU, the Jönköping Student Union and the unions.
+To handle issues and challenges that have risen during the spread of the coronavirus, JU has had a crisis organisation activated.
+The management of the crisis organisation has consisted of representatives from the Foundation, all companies within JU, Jönköping Student Union, and the unions.

 Please do not visit the Service Center if you have symptoms, if you have symptoms you should contact 1177.

 Read more at 1177, krisinformation.se or call 113 13 and ask for advice.